SoniEx2/MDXML/README.md

     #     something

-which is the same as
+but is NOT the same as

        # something

-A note about raw data and inner data blocks:
+And for mixing raw data and inner data blocks:

     >>>>something